tezos/tezos-mirror/docs/introduction/howtouse.rst

 will notice that the directory ``.tezos-client`` has been populated with 3 files ``public_key_hashs``, ``public_keys`` and ``secret_keys``.
-The content of each file is in JSON and keeps the mapping between aliases (``alice`` in our case) and what you would expect from the name of the file.
+The content of each file is in JSON and keeps the mapping between aliases (``alice`` in the subsequent commands) and what you would expect from the name of the file.
 Secret keys are stored on disk encrypted with a password except when using a hardware wallet (see :ref:`ledger`).
 An additional file ``contracts`` contains the addresses of smart contracts, which have the form *KT1…*.

-We can for example generate a new pair of keys, which can be used locally with the alias *bob*::
+We can, for example, generate a new pair of keys, which can be used locally with the alias *bob*::

       $ tezos-client gen keys bob